Have you ever heard of a custom URL shortener? If not, then I must tell you that you’re missing out on a lot of marketing opportunities by doing so.

 Top 3 Custom URL Shorteners

-Here are the top three URL shorteners you should know:
+Here are the top paid URL shortenersf with free trials you should know:

 Replug is an excellent URL shortener with several additional features such as short URL tracking, UTM codes, bio links, retargeting branded URLs, SMS marketing, QR code marketing, and lead generation.